There's an eternal debate. Traffic or conversion.

-The goal of the calculator is to provide the relevant information, in this case a price proposal after some questions.
-The secondary goal is to get insight in who the prospects are for this product.
+The goal of the calculator is to provide the relevant information, in this case, a price proposal after some questions.
+The secondary goal is to get insight into who the prospects are for this product.

 Well, with this assessment, Eneco Netherlands managed to collect over 1000 responses in 6 weeks.
 And building the calculator themselves, Vette and Heijden managed to test and quickly adapt along the way.

 In other words, creating a first version that you alter as results come in is the way to go.
 It helps to implement the changes based on what you're learning about your customers as you learn it.